krystalnzekwe/bookharvest_pipeline/README.md

 Handle errors when individual book-detail pages cannot be retrieved.
 Verify row counts in PostgreSQL after each load.
 Separate extraction, transformation and loading into reusable functions as the project matures.
-## 12. Conclusion
-The BookHarvest project demonstrates an end-to-end ETL workflow in Python.
-It retrieves web data, parses and transforms the data, organises it in a DataFrame, and loads the result into PostgreSQL.
-The project also demonstrates practical database credential management, pagination, data-type conversion and database integration.
-The principal next enhancement is genre extraction from the individual book pages, followed by duplicate prevention and stronger validation.
-These improvements would make the pipeline more reliable for repeated execution and closer to a production-quality data pipeline.